 AI Agent Integration

-hoastnow exposes a native Model Context Protocol server so AI agents — Claude, Cursor, Copilot, and any MCP-compatible client — can search communities, check availability, and create bookings without screen-scraping or custom glue code.
-MCP requests are authenticated via OAuth 2.1.
-Clients can self-register via Dynamic Client Registration (RFC 7591) or the platform admin can issue a client manually.
-API keys are not supported on the MCP endpoint — use them with the REST API instead.
+hoastnow exposes a native Model Context Protocol server so AI assistants can search communities, check availability, and create bookings without screen-scraping or custom glue code.
+The fastest way to connect is through your AI platform's built-in connector or app settings — just add the MCP URL, sign in to your hoastnow account, and authorize.
+No JSON config files required.
+MCP requests are authenticated via OAuth 2.1; API keys are not supported on the MCP endpoint — use them with the REST API instead.

 Connection